 IBM RS/6000 Cluster

-On June 1, 1992, SCD made the IBM RS/6000 cluster available to users on a production basis as a low-cost alternative to supercomputing on the CRAY Y-MP8/864 (shavano).
-The cluster was an experimental project, used for early experiments in parallel code development and in the evaluation of scalar compute servers, in comparison with the Cray vector processors.
+NCAR’s Scientific Computing Division made the IBM RS/6000 cluster available to users on June 1, 1992, as a low-cost alternative to supercomputing on the Cray Y-MP8/864 (Shavano).
+The cluster was used for early experiments in parallel code development and in the evaluation of scalar compute servers in comparison with the Cray vector processors.

-Later another IBM RS/6000 550 node (navajo) was added for exclusive use by NCAR's Climate and Global Dynamics division.
+Another IBM RS/6000 550 node (Navajo) was added later for exclusive use by NCAR's Climate and Global Dynamics division.

-The cluster was suited for single-tasked jobs since the nodes ran independently, without Parallel Virtual Machine (PVM) or other software provision for job parallelization.
-It was also suited for jobs running NCAR Graphics or requiring intense scalar computation or for interactive work or Fortran 90 job development.
-However, jobs had to have modest input/output (I/O) requirements limited to tens, rather than hundreds, of megabytes per hour.
+The cluster was suited for single-tasked jobs since the nodes ran independently, without Parallel Virtual Machine or other software provision for job parallelization.
+It was also suited for jobs running NCAR Graphics or requiring intense scalar computation, or for interactive work or Fortran 90 job development.
+However, jobs had to have modest input/output requirements limited to tens, rather than hundreds, of megabytes per hour.

 The cluster was not binary compatible with the Cray systems, although local software was available to help with tasks such as reading Cray binary data sets with numeric conversion, timing routines, and data compression routines.